AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

     Request a chat instance at https://webropol.com/s/zuliprequest

-    We are taking in chat instance requests for 2021 spring and summer courses.
-In general, the chat
-    instances will be removed after the academic year has ended.
+    We are taking in chat instance requests for 2021 autumn courses.
+Note that the chat instances will be removed after the course has ended.

 .. note::